top of page

 Training

-Training is absolutely necessary but do not expect too much from puppies too quickly.
+Training is a must but do not expect too much from puppies too quickly.

-It is not very difficult to educate a GSD, as the breed is indeed a very capable of working dog breed.
+It is not difficult to train a GSD.
 Consistent, patience and understanding are basic requisites.

 People who have never trained a dog before will understandably have many questions.
-It is not the dog that makes mistakes, does not want to learn or is disobedient - the problem is usually at the other end of the leash.
+It is not the dog that makes mistakes, or not wanting to learn or listen - the problem is usually at the other end of the leash.

-If a dog and handler are a well-rehearsed sportive team, they can prove themselves and be awarded working titles and participate in WGSDCA sanctioned trials.
+If a dog and handler are a well-rehearsed sportive team, they have an opportunity to earn titles by participating in WGSDCA sanctioned trials.

 IGP Dogsport